The license plate: The barcode of parking enforcement

-What have we bought in recent times that did not have a barcode on it?
+What have we bought in recent times that did not have a barcode or, more recently, a QR code on it?
 First patented in 1948, the barcode has been a unique identifier to track the flow of products, parts of products, receipts, etc for 30+ years.
 It is rare to see any product or any part of a product without a barcode on it.
 Some coding technology such as RFID is in place for mass shipping but the main identifier remains the linear barcode.

 So consider this – In parking, what is it that we track?
 What is parking?
 It’s about cars.
 We park cars.
 And what is a required unique piece of identification of each and every registered vehicle driving on our streets used by police, parking officials, and other government agencies when it comes to searching, tracking, licensing, or enforcing a vehicle…?